D-Pow/InvadersOfSpace/README.md

 # InvadersOfSpace
-A remake of the classic Space Invaders game
+A remake of the classic Space Invaders game. \n
 See the release for resource files and compiled .jar file.